Rabina4363sf/how-to-show-the-context-menu-while-adding-a-new-record-using-add-new-row-in-winforms-datagrid/README.md

 ![Shows the context menu in AddNewRow of SfDataGrid](ContextMenuShowing.png)

 Take a moment to peruse the [WinForms DataGrid - Context Menu](https://help.syncfusion.com/windowsforms/datagrid/interactivefeatures#context-menu) documentation, where you can find about Context Menu with code examples.

-Please refer this [link](https://www.syncfusion.com/winforms-ui-controls/datagrid) to know about the essential features of WinForms DataGrid.

 ## Requirements to run the demo
 Visual Studio 2015 and above versions